wddabc/shepherd/README.md

 **others**: Will be overwritten if the same file name encountered.

-**Runing on the cluster**: A job will be skipped if there is a job with the same job name already running in the cluster.
+**Runing on the cluster**: A job will be skipped if there is a job with the same job name already running.